Average Daily Rate (ADR)

 Related Terms

-• Occupancy Rate: The percentage of rooms sold or occupied at a hotel or other lodging facility.
+• Occupancy Rate: The percentage of available rooms occupied during a given period.

 Next Article